tbrolin/ConceptJS/README.md

 Ok, so *unitName* is a `string`, *dependencies* is an `Array` of strings and *unitFunction* is a `Function`.
-The arguments are all optional, however the order they are specified is not.
+The arguments are all optional, however the order which they are specified in is not.

 The function returns a *unitDefinition* `object`.